abbodi1406/BatUtil/W10UI/README.md

 * AddDrivers
 add drivers to install.wim and boot.wim / winre.wim
 > this is basic feature support, and should be used only with tested working compatible drivers.
-it is ment for simple and boot critical drivers (chipsets, disk controllers, LAN/WiFi..), to allow easier installation, not for large drivers, or drivers that may break setup.
+it is meant for simple and boot critical drivers (chipsets, disk controllers, LAN/WiFi..), to allow easier installation, not for large drivers, or drivers that may break setup.
 it will not check or verify drivers, it simply point DISM towards the drivers folders.

 How To Use: